CristeaTeodorAndrei/CubeSat/README.md

 ### SDCard

 The entire CubeSat video flight will be stored on the video card. <br>
-Also because the RFM allows communication over a relatively short distance with the GCM the flight parameters will be stored on the OBC's internal SD Card. <br>
+Because the RFM allows communication over a relatively short distance with the GCM the flight parameters will be stored on the OBC's internal SD Card. <br>
 The OBSW will notify the approaching maximum range and detect the loss of GCM connection, and the data will be passed in .txt(???) format. <br>

 ## Acronyms